Walfred-MA/Ctyper/readme.md

   - `-r Unmap`: Special value for -r; Force include all unmapped reads.
 No need to specify.
   - `-r HLA`: Special value for -r; Force include reads on all HLA decoys.
 No need to specify.

+Running options:
+- **Multithreading:**
+  - `-n <int>`: Number of threads to run samples in parallel (default: 1).
+Parallel per-sample is more efficient for large cohorts, especially on slow disks.
+  - `-N <int>`: Number of threads per sample.
+Due to file I/O bottleneck, suggest 1-4 for HDD.
+Parallelism within sample is memory-friendly (default: 1).

+NGS file information:
 - **Coverage Information**:
   - `-d <float>`: Fixed 31-mer depth value (incompatible with -D and -b).
 31-mer depth = (1 - 30/read_length) × sequencing_depth.
 For 150 bp reads, this = 0.8 × sequencing_depth.
   - `-D <string>`: File of depth values (one per input, line-by-line, incompatible with -b and -d).
   - `-b <string>`: Background k-mer file for NGS coverage estimation (incompatible with -d/-D).
 In target runs, randomly generated 1M regions are used.
 Default: <matrix>.bgd
   - `-c <0/1>`: Enable NGS k-mer coverage bias correction (default: 1).

-- **Multithreading:**
-  - `-n <int>`: Number of threads to run samples in parallel (default: 1).
-Parallel per-sample is more efficient for large cohorts, especially on slow disks.
-  - `-N <int>`: Number of threads per sample.
-Due to file I/O bottleneck, suggest 1-4 for HDD.
-Parallelism within sample is memory-friendly (default: 1).

 - **CRAM/BAM/SAM files:**
   - `-T <file>`: Reference FASTA file for reading CRAM files (default: use REF_CACHE and REF_PATH environment variables).

+Supplementary profiling run to generate target regions:
 - **Profiling Run options:**
   - `-p <file>`: Input aligned NGS file for profiling.
   - `-P <file>`: File listing multiple aligned NGS files for profiling (one per line).
 Can be used with both -O and -o; individual results go to -O paths, summary saved to -o.